 In the years WordPress has been around, we’ve seen it grow from a small community project into one of the largest CMS platforms available.
 It currently powers over 30% of the web.
 In that time, multiple iterations have come and gone, and various developments continue to make waves in the WordPress community, including Gutenberg, full site editing, and more.

 Headless WordPress is one of those developments.
 A form of Headless CMS, headless WordPress allows for expanded creative freedom by allowing you to adopt an alternate frontend suited to your needs.

 This article will explain what headless WordPress is and cover some of the benefits and disadvantages of adopting this development style.

 WordPress is primarily used to create, manage, and distribute content from within the WordPress installation.
 Most people think of WordPress as a Content Management System (CMS), but it has the potential to be much more than that.
 For example, you can use WordPress with WooCommerce to make a WordPress online store.
 You can use WordPress for dropshipping too.

 Headless WordPress is another potential use for WordPress, and it is gaining popularity in the industry.
 Headless WordPress aims to speed up page load times and content delivery to multiple publishing platforms.

 - Backend Administration: Provide a backend admin panel where a user will log into the site and manage the content.

-- Front end Website: Present the content from the backend on the exterior of the website.
-Also known as the front end.
+- Frontend Website: Present the content from the backend on the exterior of the website.
+This is also known as the frontend.